nb312/nb312.github.io/_posts/2018-09-01-dart-lesson05-object-oriented.md

 ```
 # Interface
-If you inheritance a class, but you do not want their function body and what a clean function, then the interface is coming.
+If you inheritance a class, but you do not want their function body and want a clean function, then the interface is coming.
 ### How to define an interface?
 This kind of interface definition is so different from another programming.
 It does not use the keyword `interface`, but use the keyword `class`, which is used to define the class,I am astonished by it by the way.
 But you should care about that if you have implemented an interface,**you should override every function** in the parent class.
 ```dart